ajaybabu27/microbiome_pdb_pipeline/README.md

     $ source scripts/env.sh
     $ bundle install --deployment

 When this is complete, you should be able to run `rake` to kick off the pipeline as follows.
 However, first read **[Environment variables](#required-environment-variables)** below, as certain tasks require more variables to be set before being invoked.
-A description of the typical sequence for assembling a genome is described below in **[Tasks](#tasks)**.

     $ rake -T                    # list the available tasks
     $ rake $TASK_NAME            # run the task named $TASK_NAME